 LandVoc goes beyond the sphere of land related matters.
 It works to connect to and exchange information with other databases linked to other vocabularies.
 Since LandVoc is part of FAO’s AGROVOC, LandVoc concepts are mapped to other vocabularies like EUROVOC, Cadastre and Land Administration Thesaurus (CaLAThe), Chinese Agricultural Thesaurus (CAT), Aquatic Sciences and Fisheries Abstracts (ASFA), Linked Thesaurus fRamework for Environment (LusTRE), National Agricultural Library Thesaurus (NALT), United Nations Bibliographic Information System Thesaurus (UNBIS), General Multilingual Environmental Thesaurus (GEMET), etc. The main takeaway here is that connections are being made between terms with one main goal, making information more discoverable and accessible.

 1) 1) You can use LandVoc through AGROVOC SPARQL endpoint https://agrovoc.fao.org/sparql .

 2) Explore the hierarchy of LandVoc using SKOSMOS.

 Browse the LandVoc hierarchy to familiarize yourself with the concepts and aspects to land governance.

 Want to have a closer look at the LandVoc concepts or would like to install it in your own repository?
 Feel free to download LandVoc by using one of the links below.

-LandVoc is a partnership product, facilitated by the Land Portal Foundation.
-The vocabulary is edited and enriched by a community of partners.
-Are you interested to join the LandVoc editorial community?
+LandVoc is hosted by FAO's AGROVOC and curated by the Land Portal Foundation.
+The vocabulary is edited and enriched with inputs from a community of experts.
+Are you interested to join the LandVoc community of experts?
 Please get in touch with us today!